sunvim/mq/README.md

 - **Multi-Producer, Multi-Consumer**: Supports multiple producers and consumers simultaneously, ensuring thread safety and data integrity.
 - **Message Order**: Guarantees that messages are consumed in the order they are produced.
 - **No Message Loss**: Messages are persistently stored, ensuring no data loss even in case of service restarts.
-- **Retain Recently Consumed Messages**: Configurable retention of the last N consumed messages, with periodic deletion of older messages.
 - **Control Message Consumption Rate**: Supports limiting message consumption speed (e.g., 30 messages per second).
 - **Service Restart Handling**: Automatically resumes from the last unconsumed message after service restarts.
 Also supports the option to re-consume messages from the beginning.
 - **New File Detection**: The library detects when the file is newly created and initializes offsets and metadata accordingly.